 Here’s where SmartThings wins big.
 The Developer Community is the most fantastic thing I’ve seen.
 It’s filled with priceless information and professional tips.
 If you ever encounter any problems with your smart hubs, simply visiting the community forum and searching a thing or two is enough to find the solution to your problem.

 Unfortunately, Wink doesn’t offer its users an environment like this.
-All you can do here is reaching out to support team and speak directly to a Wink representative.
+All you can do here is reach out to the support team and speak directly to a Wink representative.
 The good thing is that those guys are professional and are likely to help you solve the issues you’re facing.

 Interesting Read: Rachio vs RainMachine: Pros & Cons and Verdict

-Alternatively, instead of visiting the community of SmartThings, you can also reach out to the company and ask questions to the support team.
+Alternatively, instead of visiting the community of SmartThings, you can also reach out to the company’s customer care with any inquiries.
 The customer care area of SmartThings is outstanding.
 I’ve contacted them a few times and always received professional answers and tips.

 Before concluding our comparison article, we’d like to present a detailed chart that shows the full features of both smart hubs.
-With this, you can know how Wink and ST compare and understand the main difference between both products.
+With this, you can know how Wink and ST compare and understand the main differentiators.

 So both smart hubs are wonderfully constructed, best-selling and highly-rated products.
 Purchasing either of these hubs will surely meet and even exceed your expectations.
-Both Wink and SmartThings have thousands of satisfied customers and are the best products in the industry.
+Both Wink and SmartThings have thousands of satisfied customers and are top products in the industry.

 Both have their drawbacks, but overall, Wink and ST will not disappoint you since they are a-thousand-time-tested smart hubs with enormous customer bases.